AdamSobieski/Argumentation/README.md

 --boundary-example-1--
 ```

+## Handlebars Templates

-Interesting possiblities also include exploring support for Handlebars templates ([JS](https://handlebarsjs.com/), [Python](https://github.com/wbond/pybars3)) which have a content type of `text/x-handlebars-template`.
-Handlebars templates could, similarly, be of use for generating [AIF](https://en.wikipedia.org/wiki/Argument_Interchange_Format) and/or a new markup format for arguments.
-These templates could, similarly, be stored and transmitted in MIME messages.
+Interesting possiblities include exploring support for Handlebars templates ([JS](https://handlebarsjs.com/), [Python](https://github.com/wbond/pybars3)) which have a content type of `text/x-handlebars-template`.
+Handlebars templates could also be of use for generating [AIF](https://en.wikipedia.org/wiki/Argument_Interchange_Format) and/or a new markup format for arguments.
+These templates could also be stored and transmitted in MIME messages.